How to Calculate a Fee Members

 Enjoy unlimited access to all resources with an AOI membership

 Become a Member Already a member?
-Log inTo be able to quote a fee accurately you need to obtain the information detailed below.
-The client should have most of it available, so you can ask them directly.
-You can use our Checklist at the bottom of this resource, as a guide to what you need to ask your client and the information they need to provide you with, to be able to quote.
+Log inTo be able to quote a fee accurately you need to obtain key information from your client such as the usage, territory, duration of the licence.
+The client should have most of this information available, so you can ask them directly.
+We have also provided a checklist as part of this resource to understand what you need to know to be able to quote.

 Accurate licensing is mutually beneficial for the client and the illustrator as it defines a fee for actual usage as required by the client, rather than possible usage.
-If you're asked for a ?ball park? quote by a potential client tell them that you can only quote on what they know they want to use the artwork for.
-How can you work out a quote for potential uses you don?t know details for?
+If you're asked for a ?ball park? quote by a potential client tell them that you can only provide a quote based on the uses they actually know they need rather than possible uses, which a 'ball park' aims to cover.
+How can you work out a quote if the client does not even know what the quote needs to cover?